The not so golden Golden Staph

 Antibiotics and resistance

 The accidental discovery of penicillins in 1928 sparked a healthcare revolution.
 It was quickly followed by the discovery and subsequent widespread clinical use of other classes of antibiotics in order to treat bacterial infections.
 Complete eradication of bacterial diseases seemed inevitable.
 That is, until some species developed antibiotic resistance.
 Penicillins were first clinically used in 1942 with great success.
 However, bacterial resistance to penicillin was already observed before 1950.
 Since the 1970s, resistance to new antibiotics has been rapid.
-Figure 3 on page 20 of the Australian Commission on Safety and Quality in Healthcare Report shows that the lifespan of antibiotics is growing shorter and shorter (ACSQHC, 2013).
-A downloadable copy of Figure 3 is available in the Downloads section below.
+Figure 1 on page 5 of the Australian Commission on Safety and Quality in Healthcare Report shows that the lifespan of antibiotics is growing shorter and shorter (ACSQHC, 2013).

 How do bacteria gain antibiotic resistance?

 So how is it that bacteria can gain and spread antibiotic resistance at such astonishing rates?
 Bacteria have small genomes and reproduce rapidly so evolution via spontaneous genetic mutations is much more successful and quicker than in larger organisms such as humans.
 Bacteria also have the ability to transfer these new genes not only to their offspring (vertical gene transfer), but also directly to other bacteria (whether same or different species) through horizontal gene transfer.
 This can occur in one of three ways:

 - Conjugation: This involves direct contact between two bacteria, usually via a tube-like bridge called a pilus.